When I was a little girl I owned a Venus flytrap.

 Just like our plants, Jozi Carnivores continues to grow and evolve.
 We have attended many incredible shows like the Johannesburg International Flower Show, The Linden Market, Hobby-X and Kamers.
 We are also keenly focused on conservation and education and the Jozi Carnivores School Programme teaches children about evolution, conservation, organic gardening and rainwater harvesting.
 It is amazing to see the excitement of the learners when they dissect a carnivorous plant or feed a squiggly bug to a Venus flytrap .

-Just like that, everything came tumbling down.
-The nurseries closed, the shows stopped and children stopped attending schools.
-Jozi Carnivores along with the rest of South Africa went dormant as we waited for the pandemic to pass.
-We realised that just like our plants, we needed to adapt or die so we shifted our focus to on-line sales, on-line education and promotion of our new Kyalami nursery site where social distancing is easy and serves as a fantastic outing in nature.
+And then everything came tumbling down.
+A pandemic caught us unawares.
+Overnight the nurseries closed, the shows stopped and children were no longer attending schools.
+Jozi Carnivores along with the rest of South Africa went dormant as we waiting for the pandemic to pass.
+Just like our plants that had evolved into ferocious hunters in order to survive, we needed to evolve our business practices to cope with the extraordinary new environment we found ourselves in.
+Adapt or die, survival of the fittest, Jozi Carnivores had to change and fast.
+So in 2020 so we are shifting our focus to on-line sales, on-line education and the promotion of our new Kyalami nursery site located on a beautiful farm.
 We are now looking forward to sharing the 2020-2021 season with you.